 above and beyond Unites States Lifesaving Association (USLA) certification and all are certified in American Heart Association (AHA) CPR for Health Care Provider and Emergency Medical Responder (EMR).
 Each OSO is skilled in rescue techniques using equipment

 such as rescue boards, tubes and fins, jet skis, four-wheel drive ATV's,

 - South Side: Kamaole 1, 2, 3 Beach Parks,

 - West Side: Hanakao'o Beach (a.k.a.
 Canoe Beach, DT Flemming Beach Park

 - North Shore: Kanaha Beach Park, HA Baldwin Beach Park, and Ho'okipa Beach Park

-- East Side: Hana Bay (summer months only)
+- East Side: Hana Bay (Fridays during Summer and Winter Pals Program days only)